 But Boxing Day isn’t the only day for December 26.
 Some people know it as a religious holiday of St. Stephen’s Day.
 In Ireland, it is sometimes called Wren Day, and used to involve killing a small bird, tying it to a pole and then taking it along on a singalong, singing the “Wren Song” (turn out, the practice has fallen out of favor these days).
 South Africa gave it the name of “Goodwill Day” in the mid-90s, with other countries–Netherlands and Poland–simply calling it “Second Christmas Day.”

 In the 1980s Boxing Day turned to retail as consumers embraced the day for sales.
 As for today?
 Boxing Week is part of one of the most important shopping weeks of the year, with the months of November and December accounting for an average of around 30% of retailers’ annual earnings.
 While Boxing Day has a long history in brick-and-mortar retail stores, shoppers also expect online sales as well.
 Canada’s Boxing Day has been compared with Black Friday and Super Saturday.
-In the UK, an estimated £1.04 billion or $1.37 billion USD was spent online during Boxing Day in 2018.

 The most obvious difference of Boxing Day over Black Friday and Cyber Monday is timing: consumers can secure extra discounts after Christmas as the gift-giving season winds down, as compared to before.